tauri-apps/tauri-docs/docs/usage/development/integration.md

 ## Vue CLI Plugin Tauri

 If you are using Vue CLI 3/4, it is recommended to use the official [CLI plugin](https://github.com/tauri-apps/vue-cli-plugin-tauri).

-## tauri-webpack

-If you are using webpack, we've created a plugin: [tauri-webpack](https://github.com/tauri-apps/tauri-webpack)